James K. Polk: Governor of Tennessee

-Polk's three major programs during his governorship; regulating state banks, implementing state internal improvements, and improving education all failed to win the approval of the legislature.
+Polk's three major programs during his governorship – regulating state banks, implementing state internal improvements, and improving education – failed to win the approval of the legislature.
 His only major success as governor was his politicking to secure the replacement of Tennessee's two Whig U.S. senators with Democrats.
 Polk's tenure was hindered by the continuing nationwide economic crisis that had followed the Panic of 1837 and which had caused Van Buren to lose the 1840 election.

 Encouraged by the success of Harrison's campaign, the Whigs ran a freshman legislator from frontier Wilson County, James C. Jones against Polk in 1841.
 "Lean Jimmy" had proven one of their most effective gadflies against Polk, and his lighthearted tone at campaign debates was very effective against the serious Polk.
 The two debated the length of Tennessee, and Jones's support of distribution to the states of surplus federal revenues, and of a national bank, struck a chord with Tennessee voters.
 On election day in August 1841, Polk was defeated by 3,000 votes, the first time he had been beaten at the polls.
 Polk returned to Columbia and the practice of law and prepared for a rematch against Jones in 1843, but though the new governor took less of a joking tone, it made little difference to the outcome, as Polk was beaten again, this time by 3,833 votes.
 In the wake of his second statewide defeat in three years, Polk faced an uncertain political future.